Nagashree-1030/Nagashree-1030/README.md

 ## 🚪 Automated Offboarding Compliance

-An operational workflow designed to improve access-removal processes and reduce security and compliance gaps.
+An operational workflow designed to improve access-removal processes and reduce operational and security gaps.

 ### Key Areas